Interference Reduction in Virtual Cell Optimization

 Increasing demands for wireless data can only be met by increasing capacity in next-generation cellular networks.
 A prominent technique to improve network capacity is the deployment of spectrally-efficient small cells \cite{4623708,6768783,6171992,anpalagan_bennis_vannithamby_2015}.
 The importance of small cells is enhanced by the emergence of millimeter wave (mmWave) communication that exploits the significant bandwidth available at high frequency bands but suffers from high path loss, as described in \cite{5876482,5783993,6732923,7010535,8653366}.
 However, the proximity of small cell base stations (BSs) to one another can cause severe interference.
 This interference must be managed carefully to maximize the overall network capacity.

 One solution to mitigate the performance degradation caused by interference between BSs is BS cooperation or clustering \cite{7839266}.
-In this technique, several BSs are clustered together and transmit and receive their signal cooperatively to better serve their respective users.
+In this paradigm BSs fully or partially cooperate to increase the communication rates experienced by the users they serve.
+BS clustering and cooperation models can be categorized in many ways: A notable categorization separates BS clustering into two groups, overlapping and non-overlapping.
+In overlapping clustering, two users can be served by two intersecting but not identical sets of BSs.
+Overlapping clustering and BS cooperation has been extensively studied \cite{4385782,4729770,5351392,CIT-048,6786390,7248710,8110665,7470561,8755921}; of particular interest are the works \cite{4385782,4729770,5351392,CIT-048} that provide analytical guarantees on the achievable communication rates for the Wyner system model \cite{340450}.
+Overlapping clusters do not suffer from edge effects where users and BSs at the edges of a cluster experience interference from the transmissions of neighboring clusters.
+However, this is achieved at the cost of limiting the cooperation between BSs that serve intersecting groups of users, compared with non-overlapping clustering.
+In non-overlapping clustering, two users are served by either the same set of BSs or by two disjoint sets of BSs.
+In this case, several BSs are clustered together and transmit and receive their signal cooperatively to better serve their respective users.